Vartmaan: Friends of Purush

 Purush's friends, a horse (Gyan), Yukti(a female head) and Doordershita (with the mirror).

 Negative humanoids

-Some of the forms manifested out of Sankat are Irsha(jealousy), Lobh(greed), Dukh (sadness), Ahankaar (arrogance), Bhay (fear), Aalas(laziness),Krodh (क्रोध anger), Adchanay(अड़चनें obstacles) and many more.
+Some of the forms manifested out of Sankat are Irsha(jealousy), Lobh(greed), Dukh (sadness), Ahankaar (Ego), Bhay (fear), Aalas(laziness), Krodh (क्रोध anger), Adchanay(अड़चनें obstacles) and many more.
 The army of negative humanoid emotions constantly attack Purush.
 The challenge for him is to seek help from his inner self in order to defeat the negative emotions.